 - Suppliers temporary bulk oxygen trailer (Might not be practical)

-As the various agencies collaborate on their reporting standards and methods the responsibility of the hospital to identify and maintain equipment is paramount.
+As the various agencies collaborate on their reporting standards and methods, the responsibility of the hospital to identify and maintain equipment is paramount.

-The surveyors may well ask for an inventory of any or all equipment in the hospital including its maintenance history for at least the past two years.
+The surveyors may well ask for an inventory of any or all equipment in the hospital, including its maintenance history for at least the past two years.
 Any equipment failures that lead to serious harm to patients or staff are likely to be scrutinized as the process evolves.
 Detailed records of defective parts and adjustments need to be recorded as well.

-An exhaustive study by John Collins, FASHE, HFDP done for ASHE Monograph determined the most frequently failing devices leading to patient injury were circuit boards.
+An exhaustive study by John Collins, FASHE, HFDP, done for ASHE Monograph determined the most frequently failing devices leading to patient injury were circuit boards.
 Assuming this holds true for your hospital, the piped medical gas system should be very reliable as the only circuit boards are in the source equipment control panels and alarm panels.

-This could mean more scrutiny on the activation and calibration of alarm systems for medical gas.
+This could mean more scrutiny of the activation and calibration of alarm systems for medical gas.
 Motors and wear parts were far behind in terms of creating failures, but many of these potential failures can be anticipated with a regular preventive maintenance program.

 The Vitaleyez program for medical gas systems provides the statistical history base for your risk assessment program.
 With the asset identity details and historical inspection data in hand, it is easier to fill in the grid above to satisfy the inspecting agencies.

-Note: The ideas, words and illustrations in this article are a compilation of the wisdom drawn from CMS, TJC, ASHE, NFPA and the NHS.
+Note: The ideas, words, and illustrations in this article are a compilation of the wisdom drawn from CMS, TJC, ASHE, NFPA, and the NHS.